This article was updated on December 9, 2020 to reflect updated information.

-- Find ways to add flavor without added salt, sugar or fat.
+- Look for ways to add flavor without added salt, fat or sugar.

 - Go for smaller portions of pie and dessert.
-If you find this is a struggle, try a smaller plate or ask to split a dessert with someone.
+If you find this difficult, try a smaller plate or split dessert with someone.

-- Keep plenty of fresh fruit on hand as a healthy alternative to cookies and pie.
+- Keep plenty of fresh fruit on hand as a healthy alternative to satisfy your sugar cravings.

 - Take your dessert without the extra toppings of whipped cream or marshmallows.

 - Cut back on soda and alcoholic beverages by drinking sparkling water.
 Try adding a bit of fresh fruit for more flavor.